cuiyongbo/hello-world/my_wiki/languages/english_notes_6.rst

 |
 | shamble
 | Definition: to walk in an awkward or lazy way, as if dragging your feet along the ground. [拖着脚走；蹒跚]
+|
+| speed up
+| Definition: move or work more quickly.
+| Usage: you force yourself to speed up because you don't want to keep others waiting.